waether-the-strm/greek-vases/README.md

 ## Features

-- Interactive 3D environment with lighting and shadows
+- Loaded 3D gallery model (hangar) providing the environment context.
 - Several types of procedurally generated Greek vases on pedestals
+- Window pane with texture enhancing the gallery feel.
+- Background plane behind the window with a parallax effect for depth.
+- Dynamic directional lighting originating from the window area, casting shadows.
 - First-Person Shooter (FPS) style navigation (WASD + Mouse look)
 - Ability to break vases by clicking on them
 - Physics simulation for falling shards